 In this article, you’ll find a list that caters more toward the latter group of users in that the cameras mentioned are both portable and relatively affordable.
 If you are a serious travel photographer who often visits extreme climates and requires the best equipment possible, we suggest checking out our list of the best mirrorless cameras for professionals instead (coming soon!).

 Ethics statement: All the cameras and lenses in the following round-up are models we have either purchased or tested for an extended period.
 We were not asked to write anything about the gear in this article, nor were we provided with any other compensation of any kind.
 Within the article, there are affiliate links.
-If you buy something after clicking the link, we will receive a small commission that helps support the site.
+If you buy something after clicking the link, we will receive a small commission.
 You can read our full ethics statement here.
 Thank you!

 Panasonic Lumix GX85